rackerlabs/rackspace-how-to/content/cloud-servers/bind-mount-an-sftp-user-after-the-using-chroot.md

 * This bind mounting is often needed for a developer that might need write access to one (or more) Apache® document root or roots or some other directory for the purpose of uploading or editing web content.

-This article describes how to use the chroot operation for the user to their home directory and create a bind mount within that home directory for any of the external (document root) directories to which they need access.
+This article describes how to use the chroot operation to set the home directory for the user and create a bind mount within that home directory for any of the external (document root) directories to which they need access.
 A bind mount is the only way to give the user access to data outside of their chroot directory.
 You are not able to use a symbolic link (symlink) to data outside of the chroot